Transit-oriented development

 In urban planning, transit-oriented development (TOD) is a type of urban development that maximizes the amount of residential, business and leisure space within walking distance of public transport.
 It promotes a symbiotic relationship between dense, compact urban form and public transport use.
 In doing so, TOD aims to increase public transport ridership by reducing the use of private cars and by promoting sustainable urban growth.

-TOD typically includes a central transit stop (such as a train station, or light rail or bus stop) surrounded by a high-density mixed-use area, with lower-density areas spreading out from this center.
+TOD typically includes a central transit stop (such as a train station, or light rail or bus stop) surrounded by a high-density mixed-use area, with lower-density areas spreading out from this center, serving as part of an integrated transport network.
 TOD is also typically designed to be more walkable than other built-up areas, by using smaller block sizes and reducing the land area dedicated to automobiles.
+In some areas, it may include ferries.
+Areas that center a transit station as a hub while building residential-focused TOD development in the immediate area are known as transit villages.

 The densest areas of TOD are normally located within a radius of 1/4 to 1/2 mile (400 to 800 m) around the central transit stop, as this is considered to be an appropriate scale for pedestrians, thus solving the last mile problem.

 Description

 Many of the new towns created after World War II in Japan, Sweden, and France have many of the characteristics of TOD communities.
 In a sense, nearly all communities built on reclaimed land in the Netherlands or as exurban developments in Denmark have had the local equivalent of TOD principles integrated in their planning, including the promotion of bicycles for local use.

 In the United States, a half-mile-radius circle has become the de facto standard for rail-transit catchment areas for TODs.
 A half mile (800 m) corresponds to the distance someone can walk in 10 minutes at 3 mph and is a common estimate for the distance people will walk to get to a rail station.
 The half-mile ring is a little more than 500 acres in size.

-Transit-oriented development is sometimes distinguished by some planning officials from "transit-proximate development" (see, e.g., comments made during a Congressional hearing) because it contains specific features that are designed to encourage public transport use and differentiate the development from urban sprawl.
+Transit-oriented development is sometimes distinguished by some planning officials from "transit-proximate development" because it contains specific features that are designed to encourage public transport use and differentiate the development from urban sprawl.
 A few examples of these features include mixed-use development that will use transit at all times of day, excellent pedestrian facilities such as high quality pedestrian crossings, narrow streets, and tapering of buildings as they become more distant from the public transport node.
 Another key feature of transit-oriented development that differentiates it from "transit-proximate development" is reduced amounts of parking for personal vehicles.

 Transit-oriented development has many benefits including but not limited to: